 Upcoming EP Shaman due for 24th September release via Seek and Strike

-Swedish metallers Orbit Culture return with a blistering, stellar new track and video, ‘Flight Of The Fireflies’.
-Premiered via Revolver, the track comes as the first single from the band’s much-anticipated upcoming EP, Shaman, due for a 24th September release via Seek and Strike.
+Swedish metallers Orbit Culture have released ‘Carvings’, the second single from the band’s much-anticipated upcoming EP, Shaman, out 24th September via Seek and Strike.

-Musing over the EP’s overall sound, Niklas continues: “Shaman has that flow to be executed more in a live setting, which was one of the goals creating it.
+On the new EP, vocalist and guitarist Niklas Karlsson states: “Shaman has that flow to be executed more in a live setting, which was one of the goals creating it.
 We want to be a band that’s able to run around the stage and engage with the audience, rather than standing in one place and sweating over weird guitar patterns.
 I think that’s the major difference between Nija to Shaman.
 We want people to be blown away live and the songs on this EP are somewhat constructed for that.
 Of course, you’ll get what you expect from us; heavy and fast guitars combined with low-tuned drops followed up by singalong choruses with an exotic twist.
 I think that describes Shaman‘s overall vibe.”